evanca/quick-portfolio/contact.md

 ---
 layout: default
 title: Contact
-description: Information about project members and mentor
+description: Information about our team.

 ---

 <style>